 - EN - connected to the enable pin of the regulator.
 Pulled high to Vin by default, pull low to completely cut power to the radio.

 All pins going into the breakout have level shifting circuitry to make them 3-5V logic level safe.
 Use whatever logic level is on Vin!

 - SCK - This is the SPI Clock pin, its an input to the chip

-- MOSI - this is the Master Out Slave In pin, for data sent from your processor to the radio
+- MOSI - this is the Microcontroller Out Serial In pin, for data sent from your processor to the radio

 - CS - this is the Chip Select pin, drop it low to start an SPI transaction.
 Its an input to the chip

 - RST - this is the Reset pin for the radio.
 It's pulled high by default which is reset.
 Pull LOW to turn on the radio